ayudasystems/ap-fsharp-template/README.md

   * az-service-account-labs
   * az-service-account-preview
   * az-service-account-cloud
-* Request Admins to execute the Role Assignment script to Cloud Provider on JIRA
+* Request Admins to execute the Role Assignment script to Cloud Provider on JIRA (Script to be used -> `azureadminrolesassigment.sh`)
 * Set up new project using included config in CircleCI

 ## Run the application